Privacy Statement & Data Protection

 How is your personal data collected?

-When you complete an online enquiry form, a Friends of Turtle Dove subscription form or make an enquiry over the phone certain details are collected from you to enable us to deal with the enquiry or process your booking.
+When you complete the online enquiry form or make an enquiry over the phone certain details are collected from you to enable us to deal with the enquiry or process your booking.
 Personal details are also collected when referrals are made and through the course of our activities.

 Relevant data will also be collected from staff, volunteers, advisors and directors as required.